Mature Masculine

 In the Homebody shadow, the Explorer's energy collapses into stagnation.

-This is false belonging.
-You may feel secure, but you are not fully alive.
-Your roots have become a cage, trapping the energy that wants to move.
+This looks like avoiding anything unfamiliar.
+We may feel secure, but we are not fully alive.
+Our roots have become a cage, trapping the energy that wants to move.

 Near Enemies: False Versions